umbertomig/tdp-accountability/README.md

-## Bottom-Up Accountability and Infrastructure Provision: Evidence from a Field Experiment in Brazil
+## Bottom-Up Accountability and Public Service Provision: Evidence from a Field Experiment in Brazil

 This GitHub repository contains data and documented R code for ["Bottom-Up Accountability and Infrastructure Provision: Evidence from a Field Experiment in Brazil"](https://doi.org/10.31235/osf.io/9a6ch), authored by [Danilo Freire](http://danilofreire.github.io), [Manoel Galdino](https://www.transparencia.org.br/quem_somos#quem_somos), [Umberto Mignozzetti](http://umbertomig.com) and [Jessica Voigt](https://www.linkedin.com/in/voigtjessica/).